vstalingrady/cahaya.id/README.md

-# Clarity - All Your Money, In One Place
+# Cahaya - All Your Money, In One Place

 This is a Next.js application designed to be a personal finance dashboard.
 It's built with Next.js, TypeScript, Tailwind CSS, ShadCN UI components, and Genkit for AI features.